 Our normal business hours are Mon - Friday from 8:30 am to 5:00 pm.
 You cannot receive workers' compensation until you report your injury/accident.
 The deadline is 30 days in the state of Florida.
 You may become ineligible for benefits if you file late.
 The university's policy #37 in line with state code requires written notice.
 You are also encouraged to file immediately you become aware of your injury.
 The First Report of Injury packet (FROI), which is used to file your claim, is online.
 Once you complete the accident report (FROI), please send it to us and keep a copy for your records.
 Fl statue 440 does not allow for self-referral, the exception is emergent medical care (911).
 If you are injured at work after regular business hours, or injured badly enough that you need emergency care please go to the ER.
 You must inform us of same by the next business day.

-The COVID-19 situation remains fluid and NSU's reporting guidelines may change according to changes in government policies.
-If you become aware of, or an employee reports to you that they may have been exposed to COVID-19 at the workplace, is being monitored/tested for COVID-19; or, has tested positive for COVID-19, please report the incident to Dr. Charmaine Beckford at firstname.lastname@example.org.
+If you become aware of, or an employee reports to you that they may have been exposed to COVID-19 at the workplace and said employee has tested positive for COVID-19, please report the incident to Dr. Charmaine Beckford at email@example.com.
 Also, please have the individual contact Dr. Beckford for further instructions at 954-262-5404.
-All reports submitted to Risk Management will be handled on a case-by-case basis (subject to state law variations) to determine compensability under statute.
+All reports submitted to Risk Management will be handled on a case-by-case basis (subject to state law variations).

 Important Link: https://www.nova.edu/coronavirus/index.html